 One of these days, Alice

 Anyway, I loved all this stuff.
 I loved the meandering nature of the film.
 I loved that Donald Cook, Cagney’s co-star in “Public Enemy,” is the star of the fictional film they see on their double date, and that Dolan dismisses him with the movie studio comment, “His ears are too big.”
-I loved the George Raft cameo (Cagney got him the part; he wasn’t a star yet) and the Lil Dagover reference (I had to look her up).
+I loved the George Raft cameo (Cagney got him the part because he could dance; he'd just arrived in Hollywood) and the Lil Dagover reference (I had to look her up).